Image Overlap LeetCode

 1 of 11

 Note: In our current case, we found the best overlap in a single image translation.
-However, in different scenarios, we might need different translation (up, down, left, right) to achieve the maximum overlap in an image.
+However, in different scenarios, we might need different translations (up, down, left, right) to achieve the maximum overlap in an image.

 Knowledge test